MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 If you are following the steps in the [Deploy HoloLens in a commercial environment](https://docs.microsoft.com/hololens/hololens-requirements#apps) article, go back to that document before implementing this solution.

-Learn how to implement the three types of external access and test your set up [here](https://docs.microsoft.com/en-us/microsoftteams/manage-external-access#allow-or-block-domains).
+Learn how to implement the three types of external access and test your setup [here](https://docs.microsoft.com/en-us/microsoftteams/manage-external-access#allow-or-block-domains).

 ### Solution 2: Guest access